This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Think about all the different varieties that exist for regular tortilla chips.
 All of these flavor combinations are possible with keto tortilla chips too!

-If the tortilla is already flavored, then you just need to bake them for a deliciously flavored chip.
+If the tortilla is already flavored, you just need to bake them for a deliciously flavored chip.
 Mission makes sun-dried tomato and spinach herb-flavored keto-friendly tortillas.

 - Chili lime - Vigorously mix olive oil with lime juice in a 3 to 2 ratio.
 Brush the chips with the mixture.
 Then sprinkle with chili powder, paprika, garlic powder, and cayenne pepper.